Note: Use the longest nozzel when deflating the mattress

 Tip: It is easier to insert valve flaps, yellow and “stopper” into the SIM ports one at a time, by separating the yellow flap from the stopper flap.

 Open – No yellow or stopper flaps engaged, nothing in the hole of the SIM – you can see the white foam inside the SIM

 Yellow Flap Engaged – used for manual deflation, the yellow flap is a one-way valve that allows air out of the SIM but does not allow air to re-enter the SIM

 Closed – Engage both Yellow and “stopper” flaps after SIM is inflated and after deflation.

-either way, SIM will inflate to 85% or so in 2-3 minutes…this will be a comfortable firmness for most people to sleep.
+this will be a comfortable firmness for most people to sleep.

 Additional Inflation with included Air Pump